Codium-ai/pr-agent/CONFIGURATION.md

 When running PR-Agent from GitHub App, the default configuration file (`configuration.toml`) will be loaded.

 #### GitHub app default tools
-The GitHub app specific configurations are defined in the `[github_app]` section of the configuration file.
+The `[github_app]` section of the configuration file defines GitHub app specific configurations.
-The main parameter is `pr_commands`, which is a list of tools to run when a new PR is opened:
+The important parameter is `pr_commands`, which is a list of tools that will be run automatically when a new PR is opened:
 ```
 [github_app]
 pr_commands = [